talaamm/social-network-demo/READme.md

 Hello

-in this directory you will find the backend of the server
+in this directory you will find a simple app that connects vue with golang with migrations

 ---